APrettyCoolProgram/sobchak/README.md

+> This is v1.0 of Sobchak, and has been depreciated.

 # Sobchak

 Create/verify SHA256 hashes for all files in a directory.

-Development of [Sobchak v2](https://github.com/APrettyCoolProgram/Sobchak/tree/development) is underway.

-### Sobhack v1.0 requirements
+### Requirements

 * Microsoft Windows
 * .NET Core 5+